CERTCC/SSVC/doc/md_src_files/030_representingInformation.md

 # Representing Information for Decisions About Vulnerabilities

 We propose that decisions about vulnerabilities—rather than their severity—are a more useful approach.
-Our design goals for the decision-making process are to clearly define whose decisions are involved; properly use evidentiary categories; be based on reliably available evidence; be transparent; and be explainable.
+Our design goals for the decision-making process are to
+- clearly define whose decisions are involved
+- properly use evidentiary categories
+- be based on reliably available evidence
+- be transparent
+- be explainable

 Our inspiration and justification for these design goals are that they are the features of a satisfactory scientific enterprise [@spring2017why] adapted to the vulnerability management problem.

 To consider decisions about managing the vulnerability rather than just its technical severity, one must be clear about whose decisions are involved.